hot-glue-for-rails/hot-glue/README.md

 - [ ] the ERB output has a necessary gsub that makes it so that every file always kicks the "Overwrite?" even when it has not changed.
 Unfortunately because of the meta programming involved in the ERB, I do not see a way around this although I would like to eventually fix it or match the AR generator internals to fix this problem.

-- [ ] the system_spec that is generated (system/___behavior_spec.rb) works most of the time but obviously you must run it to confirm it passes correclty. still working out bugs in this area for special cases.
+- [ ] the system_spec that is generated (system/*_spec.rb) works most of the time but obviously you must run it to confirm it passes correclty. still working out bugs in this area for special cases.

----> Note that the specs use FFaker data and random numbers, so if you have model-level validations and out-of-bounds choices are made, your specs might fail *intermittently*.
+- [ ] Note that the specs use FFaker data and random numbers, so if you have model-level validations and out-of-bounds choices are made, your specs might fail *intermittently*.
 ---> I know I hate intermittent failing specs, and if I had any in my app I would surely refactor them out.
 I'm not sure how I feel about *randomized* data-- or this much randomized data-- in specs.
 It's kind of fun but it also is tempting fate somewhat, and hopefully encouraging/forcing you to refactor them to be meaningful to your models and model-level validations.

+- [ ] The specs themselves and some generated code is particularly ugly-- especially, formated inconsistently.
+Sorry about this, will clean this up soon.
+It is there to encourage you to read the generated code and lint or rubocop it before you check it in.
+I know the indentation is off and very ugly.

 # HOW THIS GEM IS TESTED